jeremytammik/tbc/a/1975_nairobi.md

   BenoitE&A in reply to: MiguelGT17
   I'm wondering what you are trying to do.
 Creating railings is tedious if the aim is only to work on geometry.
   We've done a lot of Geometry of this type.
 I guess you retrieve the geometry of the room with GetBoundarySegments.
-  I have never crossed a case where the arrangement of the BoundarySegments are not consecutive (and I've seen tens and my algos thousands) so I'm really curious (and skeptical) about that.
+  I have never crossed a case where the arrangement of the BoundarySegments is not consecutive (and I've seen tens and my algos thousands) so I'm really curious (and sceptical) about that.
   We made the choice to compute geometry using both internal and external tools (NetTopologySuite) because we needed to have boolean algebra and specific tools to work on Room boundaries, which we found tedious using XYZ.
   Anyway I'm curious...
   https://nettopologysuite.github.io/NetTopologySuite/index.html